HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition: HuBERT-EE

+When it is required to maintain the best performance of the final linear layer, the two-stage training is the desired fine-tuning approach \cite{ee1}.
+In this training scheme, we first fine-tune the whole model weights with the loss function $\mathcal{L}_{FT1}$, except for the early exit branches.
+Then, we freeze all parameters fine-tuned in the previous stage and only update the early exit branches with CTC loss $\mathcal{L}_{FT2}$.
+Note that the reason for freezing parameters of the backbone and the final linear layer is to keep the high performance of the original HuBERT-base.

-\subsection{Early Exit Inference}
+\subsection{Early exit inference}

-After the HuBERT-EE is fine-tuned for the ASR, the model can make early exit decisions during the inference procedure.
-Each early exit branch, added at the intermediate Transformer layer, outputs the prediction and confidence.
+After fine-tuning HuBERT-EE for ASR, the model is capable of making early exit decisions during the inference procedure.
+Each early exit branch, added at the intermediate Transformer layer, outputs the prediction and confidence score.
 If the intermediate prediction is confident enough, the forward inference is terminated, and the result is returned early.
-We quantify the early exit branch’s confidence in its prediction in two ways: the maximum probability and the entropy.
+In this paper, we quantify the early exit branch’s confidence in its prediction in two ways: entropy and maximum probability.
+In Section \ref{exp_ee_criterion}, we compare these two criteria and determine the optimal one.